Arts in Education

 |Advocacy||Texas PTA advocates for education policies, primarily at the state level, that ensure all Texas students have opportunities to study music, art, theater, and dance.
 We partner with the Texas Coalition for Quality Arts in Education and its members to provide the public, as well as policy makers with information about the many ways that arts education benefits our students and our state.|

 Do you have great ideas to share or awesome projects that your PTA does each year?
-Click the link below to submit your ideas with photographs, and let us share those best practices with other PTAs!
+Visit our Texas PTA Swap Meet and tell us your story and share your photos!
+Comment on others' ideas and talk about your best practices!

 Video in partnership with ARTreach to encourage participation in the arts in Katy, Texas.
 This is an example of a local initiative that can be replicated in underserved communities across the state to promote arts education.
 Please contact Texas PTA AIE Chairman, Sheri Doss at email@example.com if you like to serve on the state arts committee or nominate an arts leader in your community.